FinTsai/my-first-slackbot/README.md

 ### Approach taken

-use Hubot to create following methods:
+Use Hubot to create following methods:

   - use .hear command listens for what members say and get response
   - use .respond when someone specifically mentions the Hubot using @